WWC-Hackathon-2023/missing_piece_api/README.md

   <p align="center">
     A puzzle exhange app to get local retirees swapping puzzles to keep their minds sharp & meet others without the pressure of attending an event!
     <hr>
-    If you have a collection of puzzles and you're eager to swap them for new challenges, you're in the right spot.
+    If you have a collection of puzzles and are eager for new challenges, you're in the right spot.
 Join our community of fellow puzzle enthusiasts and dive into a world of delightful exchanges.
 Happy Puzzle-ing!
   </p>
 </div>
 <hr>